Help - Maintaining your approvals - Radiation Assurance

 • Radiation Assurance has already processed the main study

-• the change or amendment is adding ionising radiation exposures to the research for the first time and the study falls within the current roll-out phase (see HRA website for further details on the phased roll-out)
+• the change or modification is adding ionising radiation exposures to the research for the first time and the study falls within the current roll-out phase (see HRA website for further details on the phased roll-out)

 If you meet neither of these criteria then you should follow your local processes to update Part B Section 3.